-In all cases, the granting of a licence will depend on the impact of an activity, particularly on local residents or late night businesses.
-Consideration will be given to relevant matters including, but not limited to, the level of noise and vibration, litter, people coming and going, queuing and any potential for criminal activity or disorder.
+- In all cases, the granting of a licence will depend on the impact of an activity, particularly on local residents or late night businesses.
+Consideration will be given to relevant matters including, but not limited to, the level of noise and vibration, litter, people coming and going, queuing and any potential for criminal activity or disorder. - 54 The City Corporation takes note of the nuisance and potential danger to pedestrians and particularly to disabled people and those using access equipment or items such as pushchairs by the obstruction of the highway by customers of the licensed premises smoking, drinking and eating on the public highway.